-You can sync GitHub files to Next Tech to maintain a central repository of course files.
-The sync is currently unidirectional, files can only be synced from GitHub to Next Tech.
+The sync is currently unidirectional.
 In order to sync files from a GitHub repository, the GitHub account must allow access to Next Tech's GitHub Oauth application.

-As a creator, navigate to the profile settings and select the GitHub option:
+As an admin or editor, navigate to your account page and select the GitHub option:

 Select Allow GitHub Repository Access.